 As DHA isn't thought to go beyond the outer layer of skin, it isn't absorbed into the body and can't harm your baby.

-It's probably best to avoid spray tans, however, because the effects of inhaling the spray are not known.
+But it's probably best to avoid spray tans, because the effects of inhaling the spray are not known.